 - The OMA does not endorse or certify Montessori schools.
 We are an umbrella organization that supports all efforts to make Montessori education available to children in our regional community.

 - Parents searching for Montessori schools should bear in mind that the Montessori name is not trademarked, so anyone can claim to run an authentic Montessori environment.
 See What to Look for in a Montessori School for more information.

 - Does the OMA offer Montessori teacher training?

-- We do not offer teacher training, but there are two training centers in Portland and several in Washington.
+- We do not offer teacher training, but there are three training centers in Portland and several in Washington.
 Training is offered in a variety of formats, and most reputable training centers are accredited by MACTE (Montessori Accreditation Council for Teacher Education).
 The Association Montessori Internationale offers training for teachers and accreditation for schools, (www.montessori-ami.org/) and the American Montessori Society also offers teacher credentials, (www.amshq.org).